WebOfTrustInfo/verifiable-news/sketchpad.md

 The verifiable claims data model describes a datatype, `Credential`.
 A _[credential](https://w3c.github.io/vc-data-model/#dfn-credential)_ is a set of one or more claims made by the same entity about a subject.
 A _verifiable credential_ is a credential that is tamper-resistant and whose authorship can be cryptographically verified.

-Envisioning a new datatype, e.g. `Claim`, here are some sketches showing _factual claims_ which are one or more RDF literals asserted by the same entity (see also [https://www.w3.org/TR/rdf-json/](https://www.w3.org/TR/rdf-json/)).
+Envisioning a new datatype, e.g. `FactualClaim`, here are some sketches showing _factual claims_ which are one or more RDF literals asserted by the same entity.
 Adding verifiability to this data structure results in _verifiable factual claims_ which are tamper-resistant and whose authorship can be cryptographically verified.

 ```json
 {